bedops/bedops/docs/content/revision-history.rst

 * :ref:`convert2bed <convert2bed>`

+  * Patched use of ``gff2bed`` for AUGUSTUS-formatted GFF annotations, addressing `issue 275 <https://github.com/bedops/bedops/issues/275>`_.
+Thanks to shbrainard for the bug report.
   * Patched use of ``sam2bed`` and ``bam2bed`` with soft-clipped reads and the `--split` operation, addressing `issue 281 <https://github.com/bedops/bedops/issues/281>`_.
 Thanks to malyshev-andrey for the bug report.

 * General